When Was The 1st Motorcycle Built

 Q: Who invented the motorcycle?

 A: There is no single inventor of the motorcycle.
-Gottlieb Daimler and Wilhelm Maybach are credited with creating the Reitwagen in 1885, often considered one of the first motorcycles.
-However, the Hildebrand & Wolfmüller was the first motorcycle to enter series production.
+So naturally, gottlieb Daimler and Wilhelm Maybach are credited with creating the Reitwagen in 1885, often considered one of the first motorcycles.
+Still, the Hildebrand & Wolfmüller was the first motorcycle to enter series production And that's really what it comes down to..

 Q: When was the first commercially available motorcycle made?